Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 I cannot and will not be neutral about President-elect Trump.
 Some may say it’s not my place as a therapist to be political.
 But frankly I could not disagree more.

-As a psychotherapist, my life’s work is dedicated to undoing and healing the damage of explicit and implicit abuse, neglect, rejection, shaming, blaming, and ostracizing that many of us experienced (whether unintentionally or intentionally) in our families and communities of origin and in our culture collectively.
+As a psychotherapist, my life’s work is dedicated to undoing and healing the damage of explicit and implicit abuse.

 My life’s work is to help bring relief to those suffering from anxiety, depression, confusion, despair, and grief.

-My life’s work is to support people — all people regardless of their race, sex, gender identity, religious affiliation, or abilities — to become more fully who they are and to live their lives in congruence with their authentic selves.
+My life’s work is to support people.
+All people regardless of their race, sex, gender identity, religious affiliation, or abilities — to become more fully who they are and to live their lives in congruence with their authentic selves.

 My life’s work is to help create a world where people feel safe to be themselves and to help heal and shift damaging and abusive cultural introjects and systems that lead to individual and collective suffering.